Adult Survivors of Childhood Sexual Abuse

 If you are an adult dealing with the effects of childhood sexual abuse, please remember that you are not responsible for the abuse and that you are not alone.

 You can overcome the effects the abuse may have on your life.
-Please call Adult Survivors of Child Sexual Abuse 1300 657 380 or visit ASCA.
+Please call The Blue Knot Foundation on 1300 657 380.

 To book your appointment call me on (0421) 961 687 or contact me.
-You can book a Skype session with me if you cannot personally come to either of my practice locations.
+You can book a Skype or Zoom session with me if you cannot personally come to either of my practice locations.